 Manually Reindex Data

-Now, let’s understand some other important aspects which also hold a great significance in improving the performance of your Magento store:
+What else holds great significance in improving the performance of your Magento store?

 Choose a Fast Web Hosting

 This is the first step to improve the page load speed of your online website.
 Choose a fast hosting server before trying any other optimization technique.

 Do not opt for shared cheap hosting websites.
 Always go for a dedicated server.
 For your Magento store, a good hosting is necessary, one having a high-speed connection, high-security standards, and a quick support in case of any downtime.
 You should know your hosting needs and your store requirements.
 Always do a check for uptime guarantees and host reliability.